surajssd/osiodocs/prodinfo/README.md

 * More info about the images and transformation from CentOS to RHEL can be found in openshiftio/openshift.io #3321

+* All the images that are built and consumed are hosted in a [devshift docker registry](prod.registry.devshift.net).

 ### Various OpenShift clusters that form OSIO